 This report summarizes certain provisions of the Power Corporation Superannuation Plan (the Plan).
 This report does not create any rights to benefits not provided for in the actual terms of the Plan.
 In the event of any conflicts or omissions the legal requirements of the Plan will govern in all cases.

 CHAIR'S MESSAGE

-It is with pleasure that I present the 2017 Annual Report for the Power Corporation Superannuation Plan.
-The Report is intended to provide Plan members with relevant information about their pension plan.
+I am pleased to present the Power Corporation Superannuation Plan's 2018 Annual Report.
+The report is intended to provide Plan members with relevant information about their pension plan.